tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 For both variations of the algorithm, the RECOMMENDED value for the Resolution Delay is 50 milliseconds.

-If new answers arrive while connection attempts are in progress, but before any connection has been established, then the newly received addresses are incorporated into the list of available candidate addresses (see {{changes}}) and the process of connection attempts will
+If new positive responses arrive while connection attempts are in progress, but before any connection has been established, then the newly received addresses are incorporated into the list of available candidate addresses (see {{changes}}) and the process of connection attempts will